abraunegg/onedrive/docs/usage.md

 * Configuring the client for use when 'sync_dir' is a mounted directory
 * Upload data from the local ~/OneDrive folder to a specific location on OneDrive

-## Overview of OneDrive Client Commands
+## Overview of all OneDrive Client for Linux CLI Options
-Below is a comprehensive list of available commands for the OneDrive client, as shown by the output of `onedrive --help`.
+Below is a comprehensive list of all available configuration options for the OneDrive Client for Linux, as shown by the output of `onedrive --help`.
 These commands provide a range of options for synchronising, monitoring, and managing files between your local system and Microsoft's OneDrive cloud service.

-The following commands are available:
+The following configuration options are available:
 ```text
 onedrive - A client for the Microsoft OneDrive Cloud Service